-The communication between the men inside the diving bell and the Falcon was broadcast to the world.
+Radios broadcast the communication between the men inside the diving bell and the Falcon was broadcast.
 On the farm in Greenland, Dorothy Emery heard the radio report what they were saying – possibly their last words.

 “Say, Mac, tell them to send us down a quart and we don’t care whether it’s a quart of soup, ice cream, coffee or whisky!” said one.
 “Make mine a blonde!” said another.